Create Shortcodes in WordPress (Basic Example)

 echo do_shortcode('[bootstrap_alert class="danger"]This is an example shortcode for bootstrap alert box.[/bootstrap_alert]');

-You learnt in this post a simple way to create WP shortcode with attribute and content parameter.
-You can use shortcodes in content of posts, pages, custom post types, widgets and even custom page templates.
+We learnt in this post a simple way to create WP shortcode with attribute and parameters.
+This shortcode can be now used in content of posts, pages, custom post types, widgets and even custom page templates.
+When this shortcode is used, it will output a styled alert box with given message.